HanchaoLiu/Recover-and-Resample/README.md

 sh scripts/do_clustering_T.sh
 ```

 The clustering results will be saved to `./data/cluster_result` and will be used by our recovering stage.
+We also provide the necessary cluster result files under `./data/cluster_result`.

 ## Training and testing